-The Bonds have not been registered with, recommended by or approved or disapproved by, the US Securities and Exchange Commission (the "SEC") or any other federal or state securities commission in the United States nor has the SEC or any other federal or state securities commission confirmed the accuracy or determined the adequacy of this Prospectus.
+The Bonds have not been registered with, recommended by or approved or disapproved by, the United States Securities and Exchange Commission (the "SEC") or any other federal or state securities commission in the United States nor has the SEC or any other federal or state securities commission confirmed the accuracy or determined the adequacy of this Prospectus.
 Any representation to the contrary is a criminal offense in the United States.
 The Bonds are subject to restrictions on transferability and resale.
 See "Transfer Restrictions."

-In this Prospectus, any reference to a "series" of Bonds or of Bondholders shall be a reference to the 2014 Bonds or the 2019 Bonds or to their respective holders, as the case may be.
+In this Prospectus, any reference to a "series" of Bonds or of Bondholders shall be a reference to the 2015 Bonds, the 2020 Bonds or the 2040 Bonds or to their respective holders, as the case may be.